 NIGHTMARE ON HARPER STREET

 This spooky event is for ages 8 and up only.
 You never know what will be around the next corner–creaking doors, shadows, spiders and a ghost or two.

 MAGEE CRAZY DAY FALL FESTIVAL

-Kick off the holiday season with this annual three-day holiday shopping extravaganza featuring more than 100 merchants from across the nation.
-Presented by the Junior League of Jackson.
+This three-day holiday shopping extravaganza features more than 100 merchants from across the nation and is presented by the Junior League of Jackson.

 SOULE’ LIVE STEAM FESTIVAL

 Step back in time to the age of steam.
 See live steam engines, rail engines, belt driven machinery and much more.